Montgomery County 4-H Club Day

 How can I help?

-Older youth looking for jr. leader/ambassador checkmarks for achievement pins should consider being a door monitor.
+Older youth looking for jr. leader/ambassador check marks for achievement pins should consider being a door monitor or helping with ribbons at the end of the morning.
 Sign up to be a door monitor when you sign up to compete on the google doc.
-Club leaders or other adults interested in helping please send the extension office an email, firstname.lastname@example.org if you are interested in helping or tag the information onto a youth’s google sign-up, either way works.
-Door monitors will make sure the youth are ready in the correct order outside the room to keep the day moving quickly and smoothly.
-Door monitors will also make sure youth have filled out an evaluation sheet to hand to the judge as they enter the room.
+Club leaders or other adults interested in helping please send the extension office an email, email@example.com if you are interested in helping or tag the information onto a youth’s google sign-up, either way works.

 Montgomery County 4-H Fair Information